-Launnie locals and visitors alike need not wait for Junction or MONA FOMA to enjoy some fantastic art - we have plenty of publicly accessible art to admire right here year round.
-And what better time to enjoy it than Spring?
+Launnie locals and visitors alike need not wait for Junction or the new Street Art Festival to enjoy some fantastic art – we have plenty of publicly accessible art to admire right here year round.
+And what better time to enjoy it than spring?

 Probably one of the most noticeable public art projects in the city is Electric Botany – this project involved a range of artists (established and aspiring) painting electric boxes in the Launceston CBD and surrounds with a diverse range of subjects and styles.